Tracking the origin of black holes with the stochastic gravitational wave background popcorn signal: Results

 \subsection{Benchmark models}

-Having introduced the necessary theoretical formalism, we now investigate the detection regime of the BH populations introduced above.
+Having introduced the necessary theoretical formalism, we now investigate the detection regimes of the BH populations introduced above.
 In Fig.~\ref{fig:DC}, we show their duty cycle for the baseline models described in Section~\ref{sec:mass_function}.

 Let us start by commenting on the top-left panel, which compares the detector-independent duty cycle of the three different models (PBHs with LN and TH mass functions, and ABHs).
 Interestingly, both PBH models predict the duty cycle larger than that of ABHs.
 This remains the same even for the detector-dependent duty cycle, as can be observed in the other panels, where we fix ${\rm SNR_{th}}=1$ in Eq.~\eqref{eq:Rdet} and compute $\dd D_{\rm det}/\dd f$ for the O3, O4, Advanced-LIGO design sensitivity, and ET.